FractaIity/FP-Minesweeper/README.md

 # FP-Minesweeper
-Final Further Programming assignment - Making Minesweeper in Java
+Final Further Programming assignment 19/20

+Making a Minesweeper game with a GUI using Java